coshx/pyrenees/README.md

 ### Using as a submodule

-Clone this repo and add `Pyrenees.xcodeproj` into your workspace.
+Clone this repo and add `pyrenees.xcodeproj` into your workspace.